kshvmdn/uoft-ace-api/README.md

     - `/calendar/{building:[a-zA-Z]+}`

       - Retrieve a schedule for the current week for all the rooms of the building provided.
+      - Note that the order of rooms is **completely random** as of right now (see [this issue](https://github.com/kshvmdn/uoft-ace-api/issues/3) if you're interested in working on this).
       - Output format:

         ```js